49.9 MB (2.8 MB compressed)

 29.5 x 42.4 cm ⏐ 11.6 x 16.7 in (300dpi)

 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Oliver Heaviside (1850-1925), British physicist and mathematician.
-Heaviside's work as a telegraph operator was ended by impaired hearing.
-Applying mathematics to electric circuits and telegraphy, he formulated the concepts of impedance, conductance and self-inductance.
-He showed how audio cable signals could be transmitted without distortion, how a telephone line can carry many conversations (multiplexing), and suggested a radio-reflecting layer in the upper atmosphere (the Heaviside layer).
-He was elected Fellow of the Royal Society in 1891.
-Portrait from 'History of the Institution of Electrical Engineers 1871-1931' (Appleyard, 1939).
+Having no formal education, Heaviside worked initially as a telegraph operator until deafness forced him to stop.
+Applying mathematics to electric circuits and the theory of telegraphy, he formulated the concepts of impedance, conductance and self-inductance.
+He showed how audio signals could be transmitted down cables without distortion; showed how a telephone line can carry many conversations simultaneously (multiplexing); then suggested a reflecting layer in the upper atmosphere to radio signals (now the Heaviside layer).
+He wrote: 'Electromagnetic Theory' (3 volumes) but his unified field theory was lost.

 Model release not available.
 Property release not required.